usefulprojects-ca/usefulprojects.ca/README.md

 Configuration is handled using [aero](https://github.com/juxt/aero).

 There are three configuration files, stored in `/config`.
-Only `config.edn` is checked into source control; example templates are provided for the others.
+Only `config.edn` is checked into source control.
+`environment.edn` and `secrets.edn` are intended to be deployment-specific.
+Example templates are provided and can be created by running `bb init-config`.

 #### config.edn

-Main entry point for configuration, read by `aero` when the system is built.
+The main entry point for configuration, read by `aero` when the system is built.

 There are four profiles that may be used: